joacorapela/gcnuBridging2023/probability/lectures/7_limit_theorems_and_statistics/comments/comments.md

+- The material is great.

+- It may be a bit boring for students to spend the whole day in the Socratic lecture style.

+- I would intercalate problem sessions and give students many breaks

 - Discuss the different types of stochastic convergence and their relationship?

-- You are using the result that the pmf of the sum of independent random variables is the convolution of their pmfs.
-You may want to prove it yourself, or tell the students that Cameron will prove it.

 - The example in section 7-4 from Papoullis and Pillai is very good to demonstrate the relevance of the Chebyshev's inequality and the relevance of averaging.
-Basically

-    x = a +
 WLLN doc:

     - Prop 2.3 from Ross 2010